chongtzezhao/wireless-ap-raspi/README.md

 ## ERRORS

+### ERROR: CACHE LOCK
+`sudo lsof /var/lib/dpkg/lock`
+find PID and kill
+`sudo kill -9 $PID`
+HOSTAPD - if "Job for hostapd service failed", then kill systemd

-ERROR: failed to create listening socket for port 53: Address already in use
+### ERROR: failed to create listening socket for port 53: Address already in use
 FIX: `sudo ss -lp "sport = :domain"` the problem will most likely be systemd
 ```